Kalpa-Services/mmg-wp-plugin/CONTRIBUTING.md

 # Developer Contribution Guide

 ## Project Overview

-MMG Checkout Payment is a WordPress plugin that integrates with WooCommerce to provide a secure payment gateway for MMG Merchants.
+MMG Checkout for WooCommerce is a WordPress plugin that integrates with WooCommerce to provide a secure payment gateway for MMG Merchants.
 This guide is for developers who want to contribute to the project.

 ## Development Prerequisites